0n0w1c/electric-grid/readme.md

 Transformator circuit conditions and copper wiring are not included in blueprints.

 *Known Issues:*
-Using the pipette [Q] always places a 1MW transformator.
 Quality prior to Factorio 2.0.29 adds a supply area to poles intended to have zero supply area (medium, big and huge).

 *Recommended Mod:*